 - Inspecting gearbox, exhaust systems, and transmission

-- Changing vehicle’s panel
+- Changing the vehicle’s panel

 - Inspecting, detecting, and replacing or restoring vehicle’s engine parts